Vinroke/reprose/README-1.md

 ## Known limitations

-- The right margin line behaviour varies by browser and sidebar state.
-It's a CSS quirk and has been designated a known cosmetic issue.
 - No epub export — use Calibre on the exported `.txt` file.
 It will do a better job anyway.
 - No cloud sync, no mobile support, no collaboration features.
 This is intentional.

----

-## License

-Do what you want with it.
-Credit is nice but not required.
-Don't sell it as your own work without meaningfully changing it — that would be poor form.

----

 *Built out of frustration with RLHF refusals mid-scene.
 Grew somewhat.*